 22 + 72 = 53

-The next pair, though, generated 125, an easily-recognisable composite number!
+The next pair, though, generated 125, easily-recognisable as a composite number!

 22 + 112 = 125 = 53.